November 19, 2024

 wherever search may find you

-Traditional search engines still hold value for straightforward searches and scenarios requiring exact matches.
-However, the future of search leans heavily towards semantic and vector-based approaches that prioritize meaning, context, and user satisfaction.
+Traditional search engines have a place when doing basic searches or when exact matches are needed.
+The future of search, however, is moving heavily towards semantic and vector-based approaches which place their emphasis on meaning, context, and user satisfaction.